benlasko/Capstone-2/README.md

 * Support Vector Machine
 * Multi Layer Perceptron neural network

-### Using random guessing the chances of correctly classifying a tweet would be

 ### Running models with the default parameters resulted in accuracy and f1 scores between 70-78% with Support Vector Machine performing the best.
 F1 scores were usually only about 1-2% less than accuracy scores.

 #### Model scores using default parameters.